 Looking for a great pair of drum brushes for your acoustic drums?
 They are heavily used in Jazz and Blues music, but drummers of many various genres use them.
 They are also used as a lower volume alternative to sticks.

-Drummers use different techniques when playing them, but the most iconic one is definitely a frisky, crispy sound of brushes being dragged around the snare.
-You can also play them in a similar way to normal sticks, though it gives a more muffled sound with lower attack.
+Drummers use different techniques when playing them, but the most iconic one is a frisky, crispy sound of brushes being dragged around the snare.
+You can also play them in a similar way to normal sticks, though it gives a more muffled sound with a lower attack.

-- The Best Drum Brushes – Our Round-Up
+- The 7 Best Drum Brushes (2022)

-- 1. Vater VWTW
+- 3. Vater VWTW Brush

 - 4. Vic Firth Steve Gadd Wire Brush